COSC-499-W2023/year-long-project-team-19/docs/weekly logs/Henry's Individual log.md

 ### In progress
 1. unit testing for edit, delete, and add rules API endpoint.
-2. implement edit and delete card features in admin system.
+2. implement edit and delete card features in admin system..